mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 **RECOG_EVENT_OVERFLOW**

-Output when the input sound level is too high and causes an overflow.
+Emitted when the input level is too high and causes overflow.

 {{<message>}}
 RECOG_EVENT_OVERFLOW